w3f/Grants-Program/applications/paid.md

 * JEXL
 * ICAO TRIP

-#### Integration with Plasm Network
+#### Integration with Substrate.io / PolkaDOT / Plasm Network

-Our development pipeline consists of standard EVM compatible tooling with the exception of compilation, which is done by the Solang compiler, which allows us to deploy contracts compiled to Plasm Network in Multiple VM, like eg. EVM contracts compatible based on solidity and WebAssembly contracts compatible based on RUST, both support for Substrate.io/PolkaDOT.
+Our development channel consists of developing a runtime module, which allows the development of a private layer in the top of the transaction in the Substrate.io/PolkaDOT blockchain, which together with smart contracts specifically developed for managing the execution of the Specific Smart Agreements based on the Templates deployed in the Runtime Modules, and to be able to deploy a complete and flexible solution of Smart Agreements, supported in the case of Smart Contracts on the Plasm Network platform that allows the deployment of Smart Contracts in multiple EVM based in Solidity as in WebAssemble / Rust, facilitating future full migration to Substrate.io/PolkaDOT.

 ### Project Details